SkyLined/cWinPerfCounter/README.md

 ### cWinPerfCounter cross-platform support

-cWinPerfCounter comes with pre-build binaries for all supported processor architectures and node versions (ia32 and x64, node v0.9.0 - v0.12.0).
-These files are stored in separate sub-folders of the "bin" folder.
-The "index.js" attempts to load each ".node" file for the user's processor architecture until one works.
-For version 0.9, this means it may attempt to load the 0.10 and 0.11 version first, but since these fail it will eventually load the 0.9 version and return.
-For 0.12, the 0.11 version should load successfully, so there is no separate build.
-Future node versions may also be supported, if they can load a v0.11 addon.
+cWinPerfCounter comes with pre-build binaries for all supported processor architectures and Node.js versions (ia32 and x64, Node.js v0.9.0 - v0.12.0).
+These files are stored in separate sub-folders of the `bin` folder.
+The `index.js` attempts to load each `.node` file for the user's processor architecture until one works.
+This means it may attempt to load various versions that fail before it will eventually load the right version and return.

+Future Node.js versions may be supported, if they can load the addon for the latest version included in this package.
 If the requirements for compiled addons change in a future version, an additional build of cWinPerfCounter.node will be required.

 ### Building cWinPerfCounter
-The `build.cmd` script will read a list of combinations of processor architecture and node version from "build-targets.txt".
+The `build.cmd` script will read a list of combinations of processor architecture and Node.js version from "build-targets.txt".
 It will build a cWinPerfCounter.node file for each of them and store it in its own sub-folder under the "bin" folder.
+You can also build a `.node` file for a single processor architecture and Node.js version by providing them as arguments to `build.cmd`, eg `build.cmd x64 0.10.10`.

 ### How to find out what performance counters are available